DLR-TS/OSTAR-Quickstart/scenarios/README.md

 Replays trajectories of one ego vehicle and three other vehicles.
 OSTAR creates and configures a radar sensor based on a given FMU, like the [openMSL model](https://github.com/openMSL/sl-1-1-reflection-based-radar-object-model) on the ego vehicle.
 Camera and Lidar sensors work similar to this example.
-To get the sensors spawned by the FMU itself you need to use OSMPSensorView[x] to get the corresponding sensor input.
+To get the sensors spawned by the FMU itself you need to use OSMPSensorView\[x\] to get the corresponding sensor input.

 ## 08 SUMO integration